S-Nithish-Kumar/Biofeedback_device_for_speech_modulation/README.md

 naturally speak louder under background noise.
 When the user does not speak, SpeechVive does not deliver babble noise to the ear.

- -#### Drawbacks of SpeechVive
+#### Drawbacks of SpeechVive
 - SpeechVive is intended to increase the user’s voice level through the Lombard effect, and it cannot provide feedback to prompt the user to reduce their volume if it’s not at the appropriate level for that ambient condition.
 + High cost.
 + Visible to others.

 #### Hi-VOLT:
 <p align="center">
 <img src="images/Hi_VOLT_voice_on_light_bracelet.jpg" height="45%" width="45%">
-Figure 4 Hi-VOLT
 </p>
+<p align="center">Figure 4 Hi-VOLT</p>

 - [Hi-VOLT® 4 PD](https://voiceaerobicsdvd.com/product/hi-volt-voice-on-light-bracelet/) is a calibrated, voice-activated light bracelet that can be used by people with PD in and out of speech and physical therapy.
 Feedback from the Hi-VOLT® voice-on-light can help the user gauge the level of loudness required to be understood by others.
 Since the light is calibrated, users only have to speak loud enough to activate